Sennheiser PXC 550 Wireless Headphones review

 The Bose cans have arguably stronger noise cancellation, but they lack the multiple cancellation modes and customisability of the Sennheisers.
 Both models have excellent audio quality for wireless headphones, with Bose going for more of a balanced profile and Sennheiser emphasising the bass response.
 The response of the Sennheiser can be altered via the CapTune app, although you’ll have to use the CapTune media player if you want to get this feature.

 Are the Sennheiser PXC 550 Wireless worth picking up?
 They certainly aren’t cheap but you get what you pay for with an excellent sounding, comfortable and well-built pair of cans.
 The ability to customise the noise cancellation and EQ are both very welcome features.
 The prospect of a long flight will seem a lot less daunting with the knowledge you can slip into blissful silence with the PXC 550s.
 Sennheiser are onto a winner here, even in the crowded high-end wireless headphone market.
+Check out the Momentum 2.0 wireless review, the newer more trendy headphones from Sennheiser that have a different design and noise-cancelling features too.

 - Wearing style